poolgold/z-nomp/README.md

 ##### Pool config
 Take a look at the example json file inside the `pool_configs` directory.
 Rename it to `zclassic.json` and change the example fields to fit your setup.
+You can find example json files for both Bitcoin Gold main and testnet inside the `pool_configs` directory.
+You need to change the example fields to fit your setup.

 ```